ZhangYichi-ZYc/RealNet/README.md

+将以下RealNet的readme文件翻译为中文

 # RealNet

-**💡 This is the official implementation of the paper "RealNet: A Feature Selection Network with Realistic Synthetic Anomaly for Anomaly Detection (CVPR 2024)" [[arxiv]](https://arxiv.org/abs/2403.05897)**
+**??
+This is the official implementation of the paper "RealNet: A Feature Selection Network with Realistic Synthetic Anomaly for Anomaly Detection (CVPR 2024)" [[arxiv]](https://arxiv.org/abs/2403.05897)**

 RealNet is a simple yet effective framework that incorporates three key innovations: First, we propose Strength-controllable Diffusion Anomaly Synthesis (SDAS), a diffusion process-based synthesis strategy capable of generating samples with varying anomaly strengths that mimic the distribution of real anomalous samples.
 Second, we develop Anomaly-aware Features Selection (AFS), a method for selecting representative and discriminative pre-trained feature subsets to improve anomaly detection performance while controlling computational costs.
 Third, we introduce Reconstruction Residuals Selection (RRS), a strategy that adaptively selects discriminative residuals for comprehensive identification of anomalous regions across multiple levels of granularity.